EduardoArroyo177/c-sharp-style-guide/README.markdown

 ## Code Sample

-As an example of how the people of Unity Technologies write the code, it is shown a class from the UI code:
+As an example of how the people of Unity Technologies write the code, next it is shown a class from their UI code:

 ```c#
 using System.Linq;